 §371.1.
 Purpose.

-These sections implement requirements and procedures for the delivery of screening, diagnostic, follow-up, and case management services for breast and cervical cancer through the Department of State Health Services Breast and Cervical Cancer Services.
+These sections implement requirements and policies for the access and delivery of breast and cervical cancer screening and diagnostic services through the Texas Health and Human Services Commission Breast and Cervical Cancer Services Program.

 §371.3.
 Federal Authorization and Requirements.

-The Breast and Cervical Cancer Mortality Prevention Act of 1990 (Act), Public Law 101-354, and its re-authorization, the Women's Health Research and Prevention Amendments of 1998, Public Law 105-340, establish a program of grants to states, territories, and tribal organizations for early detection of and prevention of mortality from breast and cervical cancer.
-The Department of State Health Services, through a cooperative agreement with the Centers for Disease Control and Prevention and in compliance with the Act and its reauthorization, manages the delivery of breast and cervical cancer services statewide through Breast and Cervical Cancer Services.
+The Breast and Cervical Cancer Mortality Prevention Act of 1990 (Act), Public Law 101-354, and its amendments (Public Law 103-183 and Public Law 105-340) establish a program of grants to states, territories, and tribal organizations for early detection of and prevention of mortality from breast and cervical cancer.
+The Texas Health and Human Services Commission , through a cooperative agreement with the Centers for Disease Control and Prevention and in compliance with the Act and its amendments , manages the delivery of breast and cervical cancer services statewide through the Breast and Cervical Cancer Services Program.

 §371.5.
 Providers.

-(a) Health care providers must be eligible to participate in the Texas Women's Health Program (TWHP) in order to apply as providers for, and be reimbursed for services provided in the Breast and Cervical Cancer Services (BCCS) Program, except in very limited circumstances.
-Providers that are eligible to apply also include providers that do not provide the required TWHP service package but are otherwise eligible to participate in the TWHP.
-Healthcare providers must ensure compliance with the requirements set out in Subchapter B, §39.33 of this title (relating to Definitions) and §39.38 of this title (relating to Health-Care Providers).
+(a) Health care providers must be enrolled in Texas Medicaid in order to apply as providers and be reimbursed for services provided in the Breast and Cervical Cancer Services (BCCS) Program, except in very limited circumstances.

-(b) Exempted Providers.
-If the BCCS Program is unable to locate a sufficient number of TWHP eligible providers in a certain region, the BCCS Program may compensate other local providers for the provision of breast and cervical cancer screening and diagnostic services.
-Methodologies for determining if a certain region has a sufficient number of TWHP eligible providers may include , but are not limited to the:
+(b) If the Texas Health and Human Services Commission (HHSC) is unable to locate a sufficient number of eligible providers offering services in a certain region, HHSC may compensate other local providers for the provision of breast and cervical cancer screening and diagnostic services.
+Methodologies for determining if a certain region has a sufficient number of eligible providers may include :

 (1) estimated number of clients in need;